Fictional books with mental health rep are so important and I’m really thrilled to chat about some of the stories that have meant the most to me.

 I’ve never been one to shy away from talking about my own mental health struggles.
 It’s a privilege to have this platform and to live in a day and age where the stigma surrounding this topic has lessened greatly.
 Sure, there’s a ton of work left to do, but progress is being made and I, for one, am so grateful.

 Maybe one of these days I’ll actually write up a post going into great detail about the different battles I face each day, but for the sake of this article, I’m going to give the nutshell version.
 Anxiety has been part of my life since I was a child (even if it didn’t have a name until I was much older).
 As a teenager, I was diagnosed with depression and struggled with self-harm, suicidal tendencies, anorexia nervosa, and body dysmorphia.
-My early 20’s brought about a diagnosis of bipolar disorder II (yes, there are multiple kinds of bipolar and it’s important to know the differences) and PTSD due to sexual and emotional abuse.
+My early 20s brought about a diagnosis of bipolar disorder II (yes, there are multiple kinds of bipolar and it’s important to know the differences), PTSD due to sexual and emotional abuse, and many OCD tendencies.

-Phew, my life has been a bit of a whirlwind and while the climb is never over, the mountain feels a lot less daunting now.
-It’s also important to note that I am a huge advocate for beneficial medication and therapy.
+Phew, my life has been a bit of a whirlwind and the battle is never over.
+It’s important to note that I am a huge advocate for beneficial medication and therapy.

 I’ve been a reader throughout my entire life, and there have been books that have truly felt like saviors over the years.
-I still find myself getting weepy when I think about some of the books that I read in high school – ones that made me feel seen for the first time.
-As an adult, it has become even more important to me to find books with well-written mental health rep. In the past couple of years, I’ve discovered a few truly incredible fictional novels that have come to mean so much to me.
+I still find myself getting weepy when I think about some of the books that I read in high school–ones that made me feel seen for the first time.
+As an adult, it has become even more important to me to find books with well-written mental health rep. In the past few years, I’ve discovered a few truly incredible fictional novels that have come to mean so much to me.
 I’m really thrilled to share them all with you.

 related posts